NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

   - This is the playwright page object which is used to tell playwright what page the test is currently on
 - `nhs_no`:
   - Type: `str`
-  - This is the subject's nhs number.
+  - This is the subject's NHS number.
 For example: 123 456 7890
 - `latest_event_status`:
   - Type: `str`
   - This is the expected status of the subject that is being verified